The Trigger Experience

 Using your recovery support system:

-Talking to someone who understands your PTSD and is supportive in your recovery, is a way to let go of the effects of being triggered.
+Talking to someone who understands your PTSD and is supportive of your recovery, is a way to let go of the effects of being triggered.

 Be authentic and honest with yourself: